Frantisekf/zeroconf-service-discovery-API/README.md

 Note: you can configure the `port` and `hostname` in the `.env` file

-## Installing and running in a docker environment
+## Installing and running in a docker container
 1. Install Docker.
 - `curl -sSL https://get.docker.com | sh`
 2. Add permission to user.